- What is required of our members?

 6. Does Pepperdine participate in cheerleading competitions?

 The primary focus of Pepperdine Cheer is to support Athletics through crowd involvement, performances, and serving the Pepperdine community.
 With proper fundraising efforts, Pepperdine may choose to compete in cheerleading competitions.

 7. Is there anything else I should know about Pepperdine Cheerleading?

 In lieu of recent college cheerleading safety restrictions, skills requiring the use of mats on the basketball court are not permissible for Pepperdine Cheerleaders (i.e. basket tosses, or two-and-a-half high pyramids).
-Hence, crowd leading, dance, and gymnastics skills (if applicable) are heavily emphasized.
+Hence, crowd leading, partner stunting, dance, and gymnastics skills are heavily emphasized.

 Please refer to section G: Specific Basketball/Indoor Court Rules of the 2010-11 AACCA College Cheerleading Safety Rules.